Partners in African Cleft Training (PACT)

 Ways to Help

 With your support, we can train more African providers – and help many more African children with cleft lip and palate.
-Designate your donation to Partners in African Cleft Training.
+Designate your donation to Partners in African Cleft Training/Unknown Child Fund for International Patients.
 Thank you.